 Variable to set header height

 The first bit of CSS will set a variable that we’ll use throughout the code.
 Here is where you set the height you want to use in pixels.
-In the example below, I have it set to 65px.
+In the example below, I have it set to 65px

 WARNING

-If you go over 100px with your header height, you might need some additional CSS to account for spacing at the top of the focus mode content area.
+with your header height, you might need some additional CSS to account for spacing at the top of the Focus Mode content area.
 In my opinion, 100px is too big for the header, so I’m not going to cover that CSS here.

 Apply to Larger Screens

-LearnDash applies different styles to the focus mode header on smaller screens (less than 768px wide).
-We’re going to apply this custom header height only to screens 768px wide and larger because we don’t want to mess with the custom mobile styles that LearnDash is using.
+wide and larger because we don’t want to mess with the custom mobile styles that LearnDash is using.

 In the code below, you’ll see I’ve wrapped most of it inside a media query that looks like this: